bobojoy/Bank-of-Flatiron/README.md

 2. **Install Dependencies**

     Install the necessary npm packages:

      [npm install]

- <ol> Create and configure `db.json`</ol>
+3. **Create and configure `db.json`**

     Ensure you have a db.json file in the root directory

- <ol> Run JSON Server</ol>
+4. **Run JSON Server**
     Start the JSON Server to serve the db.json file:

     [npm run start:server]

   <ol> Run the React Application</ol>
   Start the React application: